zombieprocess/foundryvtt-dnd5e-config/README.md

 # foundryvtt-dnd5e-config
-Version control for the configs we use, and particularly keep track of the modules and their setup
+Version control for the configs we use, and particularly keep track of the modules and their setup.

 | Organization and layout based on this project:   |
 | ------ |
 |  https://github.com/jbowensii/FOUNDRYVTT-DnD5e-Base-Game-Configuration |

+## Foundational approach

+- D&D Beyond Character sheets are the place of record for characters
+- At the beginning of a session we should sync into Foundry/Forge VTT
+- At the end of a session (or before we play next) we ensure D&D Beyond player character sheets are updated.

 ## Local FoundryVTT directory and file summary